climatetracecoalition/methodology-documents/2025/CHANGELOG/readme.md

 Individual sector changelogs for each monthly release can be found in their respective version folder with all the sector changelogs combined into a pdf.

+_**V5.2.0 Updates:**_
+- A bug was found in 'domestic-wastewater-treatment-and-discharge' in V5.1.0.
+This has been fixed in V5.2.0.

 _**V5.0.0 Updates:**_
 - Emission Reduction Solutions (ERS) are provided to show possible strategies to reduce emissions.
 Each sector has an ERS and the Emissions-Reducing Solutions Framework can be found in the 2025 methodology folder.